 Project Labor Agreement

-On November 10, 2011, the TJPA Board approved an historic agreement with organized labor designed to ensure labor peace and equal opportunity for small, local, disadvantaged, union and non-union businesses throughout the construction of the Transbay Transit Center Project.
+On November 10, 2011, the TJPA Board approved an historic agreement with organized labor designed to ensure labor peace and equal opportunity for small, local, disadvantaged, union and non-union businesses throughout the construction of the Transbay Transit Center Program.
 The Project Labor Agreement (PLA) is a pact that all construction and trade workers, both union and non-union, must abide by while working on the Transbay site.
 Under the agreement, all workers agree to work by the same rules on an equal playing field.
-In return, all workers are provided uniform benefits and protections.
+In return, all workers are provided standard working conditions, wages, benefits, and protections.

 The 28 separate unions are now all bound to this single labor agreement, and the PLA ensures that construction of the project will not be delayed due to strikes or other labor-related issues.